 In the beginning, it’s best to keep the list short enough to manage.
 That way, when you start to change the nature of the services you provide to these clients, you’ll be able to properly focus on them and provide them with the best possible experience.

-As part of this list-making process, you’ll also need to analyse your key clients’ industries.
+As part of this list-making process, you’ll also need to analyze your key clients’ industries.
 You can make a good start with this step by looking at industry data reports to determine where the opportunities lie.

 Let’s suppose your client is in the property industry.
 You should source intelligence on the business challenges these kinds of companies are likely to be facing now and over the next 5-10 years.
 You’re really looking for trends, market opportunities and industry forecasts.
 Often, it doesn’t take much research to become something of an expert in an industry, or at least to reassure clients that you know enough to be helpful.